alexanderjcurry/Doomsdays/README.txt

-This is mostly chicken scratch and is a lot of work in process documentation.
+This is mostly chicken scratch for my documentation and a lot of it is a work in progress.